cbaycity/conductor-ai-takehome/README.md

 Known Breaking Edge Cases:
 1. The PDF has no numbers.
-2. The PDF has a unit not accounted for.
+2. The PDF has a unit type that is not accounted for in `word_search_program.page_reader.py, UNITS_MAP`.